-At Shrewsbury Town Academy, we strive to provide the best Scholarship Programme for our U18’s.
-We believe that this period is crucial in their development as both a football player and a person.
+At Shrewsbury Town Academy, we strive to provide the best Scholarship Programme for our U18s.
+We believe that this period is crucial in their development as both football players and as people.

 The programme introduces the players to a full-time schedule within football, alongside accommodating their education and well-being.
 Our vision and mission are to develop players for our First Team, the International Team and have a successful career in football.
 Alongside this, we prioritise the development of young adults as people.

-The Club prides itself on being a family orientated club, with a welcoming environment.
-We believe that producing players for the First Team from our Academy, further solidifies the togetherness our Club desires.
+The club prides itself on being a family-orientated club, with a welcoming environment.
+We believe that producing players for the first team from our academy further solidifies the togetherness our club desires.
 Also, we value giving young people opportunities both on and off the pitch.
-This is demonstrated by our history of giving young players debuts and chances to create a career in football, most recently seen by giving two second-year scholars and two first-year scholars their First Team debuts in the 2020/21 season.
-Furthermore, our strong links between the Technical Board, First Team and Academy staff hugely enhance the pathway for the Academy players.
+This is demonstrated by our history of giving young players debuts and chances to create a career in football, most recently seen by giving 12 academy scholars their first team debuts in the 2022/23 season.
+Furthermore, our strong links between the technical board, first team and academy staff hugely enhance the pathway for the academy players.

 Programme and Competitions

-During the Scholarship Programme, the players engage in elite-level competition and training whilst being supported by multidisciplinary staff.
+During the scholarship programme, the players engage in elite-level competition and training whilst being supported by multidisciplinary staff.
 The players train rigorously throughout the week which includes; prehabilitation, on-pitch training sessions, gym sessions, recovery sessions and analysis sessions.
-The U18’s compete in numerous competitions, usually on Saturdays before the First Team fixtures.
-The players will participate in the EFL Youth Alliance North West league weekly, whilst experiencing the chance to win other silverware in the FA Youth Cup and EFL Youth Alliance Cup and the Professional Development League Cup.
+The under-18s compete in numerous competitions, usually on Saturdays before the first-team fixtures.
+The players will participate in the EFL Youth Alliance North West league weekly, whilst experiencing the chance to win other silverware in the FA Youth Cup, EFL Youth Alliance Cup and the Professional Development League Cup.

-The competitions expose the players to the different challenges they may experience at Senior level.
+The competitions expose the players to the different challenges they may experience at the senior level.
 Also, the weekly schedules and different areas of training introduce the players to techniques used in the professional environment.
 Some examples of this are; advanced gym programs, nutrition plans, prehabilitation and opposition analysis.
 Another aspect of full-time football we introduce the players to is pre-season, where the players will be involved in a pre-season camp.
-In previous years, with help from the LFE Erasmus programme, we have provided a pre-season trip to Denmark with the schedule closely following the First Team’s.
+In previous years, with help from the LFE Erasmus programme, we have provided a pre-season trip to Denmark with the schedule closely following the first team’s.